sukhsung/rigidRegistration/README.md

 Thanks to Colin Clement for many useful discussions.
 Thanks to everyone who provided samples and experimental data, including Ismail El Baggari, Berit H. Goodge, David J. Baek, John P. Sheckelton, Christopher Pasco, Hari Nair, Nathaniel J. Schreiber, Jason Hoffman, Alemayehu S. Admasu, Jaewook Kim, Sang-Wook Cheong, Anand Bhattacharya, Darrell G. Schlom, and Tyrel M. McQueen.
 And thanks to you for using our code - we sincerely hope it is of use!
+Thanks to Noah Schnitzer for providing code for saving the registered stack.